 3. Fire regulation compliance

-Wiring regulations the world over, including the UK’s BS 7671, continue to amend and update regulation to incorporate and implement essential fire safety changes.
+Wiring regulations around the world, including the UK’s BS 7671, continue to amend and update regulation to incorporate essential fire safety changes.

 Some of the latest additions include:

-- Mandatory fire classification of cables, for CPR compliance denoted via a UKCA or CE marking and classification, to assess flaming cables do not worsen conditions
+- Mandatory fire classification of cables, for CPR compliance denoted via a UKCA or CE marking and classification

-- Fixed fire resistance cables and components in escape routes, designed to improve fire safety and recognise the risks or dangers of collapsing cables or supports
+- Fixed fire resistance cables and components in escape routes, designed to improve fire safety, whilst also recognising the risks or dangers of collapsing cables or supports

 - Integrated building management systems, ensuring adjacent components or systems to the cabling infrastructure are compatible

 Contact the Team

 Discuss your testing and certification requirements with the experts today

 The fields marked with (*) are mandatory fields.